alidcast/rogue.js/packages/rogue-app/README.md

 ### Providers, Layouts, Pages, etc.

-Remember that Rogue isn't asking you to configure any routes upfront.
-You export a component from `App.js` component and make sure to use React Router 4 (RR4).
+Remember that Rogue doesn't ask you to configure any routes upfront.
+You only need an `App.js` component and make sure to use React Router 4 (RR4).
 We'll walk your component tree and use the same logic as your router to know which routes to server render.

 How do you handle Providers, Layouts, and Pages in your application with just an `App.js` file?
 That's the wonderful simplicity of Rogue: you're just using React, React Router 4,  and some optional `getInitialProps` magic.